 • Tip – There are few public toilets in Lisbon but all cafes will have toilets for emergency stops.

 Don’t Forget the beaches

 Many visitors to Lisbon do not realise that there glorious beaches just a short train ride from the centre of the city.
-Many of these beaches are ideal for families and offer soft golden sands and calm clean sea waters which are supervised by lifeguards.
-The most easily accessible beaches are on the stretch of coastline between Lisbon and Cascais and are served by regional railway that departs from Cais do Soder train station.
+Many of these beaches are ideal for families and offer soft golden sands and calm, clean sea waters which are supervised by lifeguards.
+The most easily accessible beaches are on the stretch of coastline between Lisbon and Cascais and are served by the regional railway that departs from Cais do Soder train station.
 For a guide to the beaches of Lisbon please see this website, LisbonBeaches.com.